abdel/stationwagon/README.md

 ## Cloning Stationwagon

   git clone git://github.com/abdelm/stationwagon.git

 ## Installation

 After cloning or downloading Stationwagon using the steps above, you will do a few things to get Stationwagon up and running:

 - Import the **database.sql** to your database [1]
-- Change the database details in */fuel/app/config/db.php*
+- Change the database details in */fuel/app/config/development/db.php* or */fuel/app/config/production/db.php* depending on your environment.
-- Change the table name in */fuel/packages/auth/config/simpleauth.php* 'table_name' => 'users'
 - That's it!

 If you want to use mod_rewrite, do the following changes in */fuel/app/config/config.php*:

   'index_file' => false,

 h2.
 Learning

 Stationwagon is full of examples and is updated regularly with the latest Fuel changes.

 There are a lot of examples on these classes:
 - Orm
 - Auth
 - Pagination
 - Validation
 - and more!